Iterated Block Particle Filter for High-dimensional Parameter Learning: Beating the Curse of Dimensionality: Introduction

 \subsection{Organization of the paper}

-The rest of the paper proceeds as follows: In Section~\ref{sec:setups}, we define the model and measures by describing firstly the general graphical POMP model $(X_n, Y_n \;;\Theta_n)$ on graph $G$ in Section \ref{sec:model_structure}, the partition $\mathcal{K}$ that separates the general graph $G$ to independent blocks in Section \ref{sec:Partition}, and then the global and local metrics necessary to conduct analysis throughout the paper in Section \ref{sec:metric}.
-In Section \ref{sec:Main_results}, we provide the main results of this paper, by firstly describing our IBPF algorithm for parameter learning purpose over general graphical POMP model in Section \ref{sec:Algorithm}, conducting preliminary algorithmic analyses in Section \ref{sec:Preliminary_analysis}, and then providing rigorous theoretical guarantees in Section \ref{sec:beat_COD}.
-In Section \ref{sec:Performance}, we conduct performance analysis through a generalized spatiotemperal modeling for measles covered in Section \ref{sec:measles_model}, over the dataset covered in Section \ref{sec:Spatiotemporal_illustration}, and evaluate the performance of IBPF, IF$2$ and IEnKF in Section \ref{sec:Performance_analysis}.
-In Appendix \ref{sec:IF2}, we provide the IF$2$ algorithm for comparison.
+The rest of the paper proceeds as follows.
+In Section~\ref{sec:setups}, we set up our general model and provide necessary definitions.
+In Section \ref{sec:Main_results}, we provide the main results of this paper, by firstly describing IBPF in Section \ref{sec:Algorithm}, conducting preliminary algorithmic analyses in Section \ref{sec:Preliminary_analysis}, providing theoretical results in Section \ref{sec:beat_COD}, and then investigating likelihood convergence in Section \ref{sec:Block_MLE}.
+In Section \ref{sec:Performance}, we conduct performance analysis through a generalized spatiotemperal model for measles covered in Section \ref{sec:measles_model}, over the dataset covered in Section \ref{sec:Spatiotemporal_illustration}, and evaluate the performance of IBPF, IF$2$ and IEnKF in Section \ref{sec:Performance_analysis}.
+We conclude with discussion and extensions in Section \ref{sec:Discussion_and_extensions}.
+In Appendix \ref{sec:IF2}, we provide the algorithms of IF$2$ and IEnKF for comparison.
 In Appendix \ref{sec:Existing_results}, existing technical results are provided which are needed for rigorous proofs following.
-In Appendix \ref{sec:Preparation}, we prepare for mathematical derivations by properly defining filtering, smoothing, and correlation measurement quantities.
-We deferred all the lemmas and propositions in bounding the bias and variance of the algorithmic error, to Appendix \ref{sec:bounding_bias_lemmas} and Appendix \ref{sec:bounding_variance_lemmas}, respectively.
-Original parameter learning results of four case studies without rescaling to account for spatial dimensions and time dimensions, are provided in Appendix \ref{Sec:training_result_data}.
+In Appendix \ref{sec:Preparation}, we prepare for mathematical derivations by properly defining filtering and correlation measurement quantities.
+We defer all the lemmas and propositions in bounding the bias and variance of the algorithmic error, to Appendix \ref{sec:bounding_bias_lemmas} and Appendix \ref{sec:bounding_variance_lemmas}, respectively.
+In Appendix \ref{sec:proof_main_theorem}, we provide a rigorous proof of Theorem \ref{thm:main_theorem} whose detailed technical discussions are provided in Appendix \ref{appendix:discussion}.
+In Appendix \ref{appendix:block_MLE}, we provide a rigorous proof of Theorem \ref{thm:ionidesA2_modified}.
+Original parameter learning results without rescaling to account for spatial and time dimensions, are provided in Appendix \ref{Sec:training_result_data}.